rust-lang/mdBook/guide/src/format/mdbook.md

 # mdBook-specific features

+# Features for code blocks

+These capabilities primarily affect how the user sees or interacts with code samples in your book and are supported directly by mdBook.
+Some also affect documentation tests (for which mdBook invokes `rustdoc --test`): this is detailed in the sections below.

 ## Hiding code lines

 There is a feature in mdBook that lets you hide code lines by prepending them with a specific prefix.